ankur-286/LAR_Program/workdir/prompts.md

 ## prompt 1
 ```
 Your Role: You are an expert product manager and are tasked with creating well defined user stories that becomes the contract for developing the system as mentioned in the Task section below.
 Plan for the work ahead and write your steps in an md file (inception-plan.md) with checkboxes for each step in the plan.
 If any step needs my clarification, add a note in the step to get my confirmation.
 Do not make critical decisions on your own.
 Upon completing the plan, ask for my review and approval.
 After my approval, you can go ahead to execute the same plan one step at a time.
 Once you finish each step, mark the checkboxes as done in the plan.
-Also mention any assumptions.
+Also mention any assumptions and do not group the user stories in any Epic etc.
 Your Task: refer to business_intent.md for problem definition
-Create an workdir/inception/ directory and write the user stories to overview_user_stories.md in the inception directory.Limit user stories to maximum 15.
+Create an workdir/inception/ directory and write the user stories to overview_user_stories.md in the inception directory.
-Define MVP scope, constraint, and success criteria.
 Also create any other files in this same folder.
 ```
 ——————————————————————————————————————————————————————————————
 ## prompt 2